ZELVAINE/URLScanner/README.md

 URLScanner is a heuristic tool and has real limits:

-- It does **not** guarantee safety or danger — a clean score is not a green light
+- It does **not** guarantee safety or danger, a clean score is not a green light
-- It checks URLs, not page content — it won't detect malicious JavaScript or drive-by downloads
+- It checks URLs, not page content, it won't detect malicious JavaScript or drive-by downloads
 - Heuristic checks can produce false positives on legitimate sites that happen to match patterns
-- VirusTotal data represents past analysis — a freshly deployed phishing page may not yet be flagged
+- VirusTotal data represents past analysis, a freshly deployed phishing page may not yet be flagged

 The goal is **awareness and intuition**, not full protection.